Ferromagnetism in tilted fermionic Mott insulators: Introduction

 \section{Introduction}

 The effect of a tilted potential in periodic systems has been studied for a long time.
-This is because the linear potential corresponds to a static electric field and the electric-field effects in solids are an important issue in condensed matter physics from both fundamental and application viewpoints.
-In this direction, various interesting and significant phenomena, such as the Bloch oscillation~\cite{Bloch1929}, the Zener tunneling~\cite{Zener1934}, and the Wannier-Stark ladder~\cite{Wannier1960, Gluck2002}, have been found.
-While the understanding of these phenomena has been largely advanced, these phenomena in strongly interacting systems have not been fully understood yet and have been an intriguing topic~\cite{Taguchi2000, Yamakawa2017, Oka2003, Eckstein2010, Meisner2010, Oka2012, Aron2012, Takasan2019breakdown}.
-In recent years, a tilted potential is realized in atomic-molecular-optical (AMO) systems such as ultracold atoms and it is used as a convenient tool to induce or control various quantum many-body phenomena.
-For instance, the bosonic version of the Bloch oscillation~\cite{Kolovsky2004, Mahmud2014, Meinert2014, Geiger2018} and the Zener tunneling~\cite{Tomadin2008, Chen2011, Kolovsky2016LZ} have been studied.
-Quantum phase transitions induced by a tilt have also been widely investigated~\cite{Sachdev2002, Pielawa2011, Simon2011, Kolodrubetz2012, Kolovsky2016, Buyskikh2019}.
+This is because a linear potential corresponds to a static electric field, and electric-field effects in solids are an important issue in condensed matter physics from both fundamental and applied viewpoints.
+In this direction, various interesting and significant phenomena, such as Bloch oscillations~\cite{Bloch1929}, Zener tunneling~\cite{Zener1934}, and Wannier-Stark ladders~\cite{Wannier1960, Gluck2002}, have been established.
+While the understanding of these phenomena has been largely advanced, their counterparts in strongly interacting systems are still not fully understood and remain an intriguing topic~\cite{Taguchi2000, Yamakawa2017, Oka2003, Eckstein2010, Meisner2010, Oka2012, Aron2012, Takasan2019breakdown}.
+A prominent example is the breakdown of Mott insulators under strong electric fields (dielectric breakdown), which has been studied theoretically and experimentally~\cite{Taguchi2000, Yamakawa2017, Oka2003, Eckstein2010, Meisner2010, Oka2012, Aron2012}.
+A recent review on nonequilibrium phenomena in electric-field-driven Mott insulators is given in Ref.~\cite{Murakami2025}.